-LegalRideshare is the first law firm in the United States to focus exclusively on Uber®, Lyft®, bikeshare and e-scooter accidents and injuries.
+LegalRideshare is the first law firm in the United States to focus exclusively on Uber®, Lyft®, delivery and gig worker accidents and injuries.
 Since inception, LegalRideshare has grown into a national brand.
 Our lawyers are the go-to source on rideshare-related issues, serving hundreds of clients, and securing millions of dollars for injured drivers and passengers.

 An accident or injury is a traumatic event.
 LegalRideshare will get you back on your feet and back on the road.
 Whether a driver, passenger or victim...LegalRideshare fights for you.